abbylewis/Seasons_in_lakes/README.md

 1. Clone this repo.
 2. Add raw data files to `01a_Raw_data`
-3. Add a script to `02a_Data processing` to format your raw data for the figure.
+3. Add a script to `02a_Data processing` to format your raw data (one year) for the figure.
 Processed data files should then be output to `01b_Processed_data.`
     -   For discrete data, the output format has four columns (see `../01b_Processed_data/Solstice.csv` for an example)

         -   `start`: start date of this "season" as numeric day of year